sergeneren/Volumetric-Path-Tracer/README.md

 ![banner](https://github.com/sergeneren/Volumetric-Path-Tracer/blob/master/img/banner.png)

-VPT is a path tracer to render open vdb volume files using Nvidia gvdb library and Cuda.
-It uses the [Ray Tracing Gems Vol 28.](https://github.com/Apress/ray-tracing-gems/tree/master/Ch_28_Ray_Tracing_Inhomogeneous_Volumes) as the base and implements volume rendering algorithms from [PBRT](https://www.pbrt.org/).
-The repo is currently built and tested only under Windows.
+VPT is a path tracer to render openvdb files using Nvidia gvdb library and Cuda.
+It uses the [Ray Tracing Gems Vol 28.](https://github.com/Apress/ray-tracing-gems/tree/master/Ch_28_Ray_Tracing_Inhomogeneous_Volumes) as the base, and implements volume rendering algorithms from [PBRT](https://www.pbrt.org/).
+This repo is currently built and tested only under Windows.

 ## Release Notes